FAQ Agricultural / Horticultural / Amenity Use of Pesticides

 Frequently Asked Questions

-It is always good practice to warn people living or working nearby that you will be spraying pesticides.
-However, for a few pesticides, you must do this by law and this will be stated on the product label.
+It is always good practice to warn people living or working nearby that you will be spraying plant protection products (PPP).
+However, for a few PPPs, also known as pesticides, you must do this by law, and this will be stated on the product label.
 By law, you must also warn people living or working nearby if you intend to carry out spraying from a helicopter or fixed-wing aircraft.
 You should always follow the guidance in the Code of practice for using plant protection products.

 Q2.
-What rules or regulations do farmers and other professional pesticide users have to follow when using pesticides?
+What rules or regulations do farmers and other professional users have to follow when using plant protection products?

-Everyone who uses a pesticide must, amongst other things:
+Everyone who uses a PPP must, amongst other things:

-- Ensure when using pesticides in certain specified areas, eg those used by the general public, that the amount of pesticide used and the frequency of use are as low as are reasonably practicable.
+- ensure when using pesticides in certain specified areas, for example, those used by the general public, that the amount of PPP used and the frequency of use are as low as are reasonably practicable.

-Further advice on how you can meet the requirements of the law is to be found in the Code of practice for using plant protection products published by Defra.
+Further advice on how you can meet the requirements of the law is to be found in the Code of practice for using plant protection products.

 Q4.
 What was the 'Grandfather Rights' exemption for spraying pesticides without a certificate of competence?

-Under the previous UK legislation governing pesticide use, anyone who was born on or before 31 December 1964 who used plant protection products authorised for professional use on their own or their employer’s land (ie they were not engaged in providing a commercial service) were exempt from the requirement to hold a Certificate of Competence (commonly known as a spraying licence or a training certificate in the use of pesticides).
+Under the previous UK legislation governing pesticide use, anyone who was born on or before 31 December 1964 who used plant protection products (PPP) authorised for professional use on their own or their employer's land (that is, they were not engaged in providing a commercial service) were exempt from the requirement to hold a Certificate of Competence (commonly known as a spraying licence or a training certificate in the use of PPPs).
 They were still obliged to be suitably trained and competent for their job.
-This exemption was commonly known as “grandfather rights”.
+This exemption was commonly known as 'grandfather rights'.